tobydriscoll/markdown-cv/index.md

  [8] T. A. Driscoll, K.-C. Toh, and L. N. Trefethen.
 From potential theory to matrix iterations in six steps.
 	*SIAM Review* 40, 547–578.

  [7] T. A. Driscoll and S. A. Vavasis.
-Numerical conformal mapping using cross-ratios and Delaunay triangulation.}
+Numerical conformal mapping using cross-ratios and Delaunay triangulation.
 	*SIAM Sci.
 Comp.* 19, 1783–1803.

 `1997`